faznaimov/simpsons-classification/README.md

 ## ABOUT

-Deep Learning : Training a convolutional neural network to recognize The Simpsons characters.
-Our approach to solve this problem will be based on convolutional neural networks (CNNs) : multi-layered feed-forward neural networking able to learn many features.
+Training a convolutional neural network to recognize The Simpsons characters.
+Our approach to solve this problem will be based on convolutional neural networks (CNNs): multi-layered feed-forward neural networking able to learn many features.

 Technology Stack Used:
 - Python
 - HTML/CSS/Bootstrap/Javascript
 - Keras
 - Tensorflow
-- CNN
 - Flask

 ## PROCESS